Xcissors280/Docs/README.md

 then set your default document id in .env and server port in .env and server.us

 finally install packages with npm install and start the server with npm start

+to use the app just go to localhost:port or the domain you configured if you want to use a diffrent document just use url/documentid or put the link or id in the field under more options make sure all documents are properly shared with the serivce account

+now im working on a better ui, full markdown rendering, and maybe native docs rendering